Differences Between Python 3 vs Python 2

 |Comparisons||Rules of ordering comparisons have been simplified.||It’s more complexed to python 3.|

 |Iterators and lists||Range() function introduced for iterations.||xrange() is used for iterations.|

 |Leak of variables||The value of variables doesn’t leak.||The value of the global variable got changed while using that in for-loop.|

 |Exceptions||Exception argument should be enclosed in parenthesis.||Exception argument can be enclosed in notations.|

 Python 3 vs Python are getting used widely in an organization as per their requirements.
 Python 2.X is widely used as it is stable for a long time.
 Python 3.X is also getting into a notice of developers.
 Developers used to go with Python 2 as from python 2 to python 3 transitioning is happening and some of the libraries are not available in Python 3 which is very helpful in python 2.

 Python is a general-purpose programming language that is easily understandable.
 Developers can write the code effectively.
 If you are a beginner, it’s a great language to start with which helps you in gaining confidence in this field.
 It doesn’t matter which version to use python 2 or python 3.
 Python 3 is growing at a good pace with its stable releases and it is definitely the next language to work.

 The above description can give you a good idea of the difference between Python 3 vs Python 2 versions.
 In the coming years, it will not be a surprise if python will be the most desired language among the IT companies and programmers.

-This has been a guide to Differences Between Python 3 vs Python 2, their Meaning, Head to Head Comparison, Key Differences, Comparison Table, and Conclusion.
+This has been a guide to Differences Between Python 3 vs Python 2.
+Here we have discussed their meaning, head to head comparison, key differences, along with infographics and comparison table.
 You may also look at the following articles to learn more –